-Ask the kids:

-- ★ "What happened to the decibel reading as talker got closer?" - ★ "Unlike an inch which is always the same amount, decibels change with distance: they drop as you stand farther from the noise, and rise as you stand closer." - ★ Cool fact: when you go up 10 decibels, you double the loudness of a sound.
+Ask the kids: "What happened to the decibel reading as people got closer?"
+(Explain that, unlike an inch which is always the same amount, a sound's decibels change with distance: they drop as you stand farther from the noise and rise as you stand closer.)